 These workshops will emphasize practical methods of working with people and solving problems.
 There is no registration fee for these workshops and priority will be given to participants from co-sponsoring universities and organizations.
 All organizations are responsible for the costs of transportation, meals and lodging associated with sending their staff/collaborators to the training.

-Workshops are sponsored by An Giang University and West Virginia University with the generous co-sponsorship of the Pacific Links Foundation An Giang/Dong Thap Alliance for the Prevention of Trafficking (ADAPT) and the Southeast Asia Children’s Project.
-ADAPT Partners also include the East Meets West Foundation and the International Children Assistance Network.
+Workshops are sponsored by An Giang University and West Virginia University with generous co-sponsorship from Pacific Links Foundation and the Southeast Asia Children’s Project.
+Pacific Links Foundation partners also include the East Meets West Foundation and the International Children Assistance Network.

 Workshop 1 (May 27 -- May 29)